pamelasann/parkingControl_v1/README.md

 # parkingControl

+> **Note:** This repository has been archived and is no longer actively maintained.
+Please ensure all dependencies are updated to their latest versions before using this code.

 Parking Control app is an iOS appllication that lets the user monitor a parking lot status in realtime.
 The objective of the application is to provide a visual representation of the available and unavailable parking spots during rush hours.

 The application bases it functionality in IoT technology that connects to a hardware system (an ultrasonic sensor system) enabling real-time object proximity detection.
 It seamlessly transmits this data to a Firebase real-time database, which is then accessed by the app to provide users with a user-friendly interface for monitoring sensor information.